 2. Put hazelnuts aside while keeping the oven heated to 350 degrees.
 Melt butter in a small saucepan.

 3. In a large mixing bowl combine cornflakes and butter thoroughly.
 Now, start adding your sugar.
-Add the sugar gradually, stirring while you go, until your mixture is completely coated.
+Add the sugar gradually, stirring while you go, until your mixture is completely coated (think: frosted flakes, so why not use frosted flakes: don’t question).
 Before you started to add the sugar you probably looked at your bowl of cornflakes and butter and thought “wow this is kind of wet and gross.”
-The best way to explain quantity here is to say that you should keep adding sugar until your cornflakes no longer look wet and gross, but are completely coated. *Note: you can use a combination of white and brown sugar if desired!
+The best way to explain quantity here is to say that you should keep adding sugar until your cornflakes no longer look wet and gross, but are completely coated.

-4. Pour cornflake mixture onto a parchment paper covered baking sheet.
-Stick them in the 350 degree oven and flip every ten minutes until they are crunchy and brown and taste like Frosted Flakes.
-Add more sugar as they toast if needed!
+4. Pour cornflake mixture onto a parchment-lined baking sheet.
+Stick them in the 350 degree oven and flip every ten minutes until they are crunchy and brown and taste delicious.
+Add more sugar as they toast if needed.

 5. Chop your hazelnuts while the cornflakes become yummy.
-Chopping into very small pieces will give your bark a wonderful Crunch Bar texture.
+Chopping into very small pieces will give your bark a wonderful texture.

-6. When done, remove cornflakes from oven and let them cool.
+6. Remove cornflakes from oven and let them cool.
 While they are cooling, melt your chocolate bars together in a small saucepan on the stovetop.
 Melt at low heat to prevent burning.
 When the chocolate is melted, quickly whisk in the heaping spoonfuls of peanut butter.
 Stir in chopped hazelnuts.

 8. Top the melted chocolate with cornflake mixture.
 Drizzle your set-aside-tiny bit of chocolate over the whole shebang and stick in the freezer for about 2 hours.

 9. When the bark is completely frozen use your muscles to break it apart.
 Taste a generous amount and keep it in the freezer when you are not actively consuming it.
-Enjoy!
+Esse gut!